 The entries in a MULTIPLE property must be processed in the order they appear in the property.
-For further information, see the section called "Selection Targets with Side Effects".
+For further information, see Selection Targets with Side Effects.

 The requestor should delete each individual property when it has copied the data from that conversion, and the property specified in the MULTIPLE request when it has copied all the data.